mohamedsayedantar/RoboND-DeepLearning-Project/README.md

 However, the upsampling part of the process is defined by the strides and the padding.
 In TensorFlow, using the tf.layers.conv2d_transpose, a stride of 2, and "SAME" padding would result in an output of dimensions 6x6.
 Let's look at a simple representation of this.

 If we have a 2x2 input and a 3x3 kernel; with "SAME" padding, and a stride of 2 we can expect an output of dimension 4x4.
-The following image gives an idea of the process.

 ![](https://cdn-images-1.medium.com/max/1600/0*NBKHZlXvqOg3R6_z.gif)

 ### skip connections